 Do you want to know how giant pandas grow up, and their characteristics at different life stages?
 Read on to learn more about Giant Panda's life cycle.

-Learn more on Baby Pandas — Their Growing Process.
+Learn more about Baby Pandas — Their Growing Process.

 2. Cubhood — Eating Bamboo at Around 6 Months